 Your tent looks like it will ride out storms fairly well.
 I'm sorry to say I don't have a lot of hope for your shade, though -- but I could be wrong.

 Here's a closeup of the corner you mentioned.

-Users browsing this forum: mr chips and 2 guests
+Users browsing this forum: Google [Bot], Ratty and 5 guests